mayli10/deep-learning-chatbot/README.md

 Step 1: Structure and Clean the Data
 --------------------------------------
 Starting at these steps, please view and follow along with my chatbot_database.py file (included below).
-I provide commentary (indicated by the #) to almost every block of code to explain what is happening at each line.
-Note: If you're also following along in the video and text tutorials, sentdex talks about buffering through the data if you're working with multiple months of data.
-This is an advanced option that I will not be explaining in detail because we will only be working with 1 month,  but we will still write the code that sets up the data buffering.
+I provide commentary (indicated by the #) to almost every block of code to explain what is happening at each line. **Note: If you're also following along in the video and text tutorials, sentdex talks about buffering through the data if you're working with multiple months of data.
+This is an advanced option that I will not be explaining in detail because we will only be working with 1 month, but we will still write the code that sets up the data buffering.**

-Let's first store the data into an SQLite database, so we will need to import SQLite3 so we can insert the data into the database with sqlite3 queries.
+Let's first store the data into an SQLite database, so we will need to import SQLite3 so we can insert the data into the database with SQLite queries.

 We will also need to import JSON to load the lines of data and to import datetime to log and keep track of how long it takes to process the data. **Seeing the date of time of when each set of data finished processing is extremely helpful for determining how long it will take to finish!**

 ```
 import sqlite3